Scan configuration details

 for each API operation in your API definition.

-Because Conformance Scan always needs to know what the expected result looks like, you must specify at least one happy path scenario ("key": "happy.path"
+Because Conformance Scan always needs to know what the expected result looks like, scenarios for a particular API operation must include at least one happy path test for each scenario to provide a baseline for successful API responses, typically HTTP 2XX

 , 202